datacarpentry/spreadsheet-ecology-lesson/episodes/02-common-mistakes.md

 writing in the number zero in that column, when it's mostly zeros?

 However, there's a difference between a zero and a blank cell in a spreadsheet.
 To the computer, a zero is actually data.
 You measured or counted it.
-A blank cell means that it wasn't measured and the computer will interpret it as a null value.
+A blank cell means that it wasn't measured and the computer will interpret it as an unknown value (otherwise known as a null value).

-The spreadsheets or statistical programs will likely mis-interpret blank cells that are meant to be zero.
-This is equivalent to leaving out data.
-Zero observations are real data.
-Leaving zero data blank is not good in a written lab notebook, but is more problematic when you move your data into a digital format like a spreadsheet.
+The spreadsheets or statistical programs will likely mis-interpret blank cells that you intend to be zeros.
+By not entering the value of your observation, you are telling your computer to represent that data as unknown or missing (null).
+This can cause problems with subsequent caluclations or analyses.
+For example, the average of a set of numbers which includes a single null value is always null
+(because the computer can't guess the value of the missing observations).
+Because of this, it's very important to record zeros as zeros and truly missing data as nulls.

-## <a name="null"></a> Using bad null values
+## <a name="null"></a> Using problematic null values
-**Example**: using -999 or other numerical values (or zero).
+**Example**: using -999 or other numerical values (or zero) to represent missing data.

-**Solution**: Many statistical programs will not recognize that numeric values of null are indeed null.
-It will depend on the final application of your data and how you intend to analyse it, but it is essential to use a clearly defined and consistent null indicator.
+**Solution**: One common practice is to record unknown or missing data as -999, 999, or 0.
+Many statistical programs will not recognize that these are intended to represent missing (null) values.
+How these values are interpreted will depend on the software you use to analyze your data.
+It is essential to use a clearly defined and consistent null indicator.
 Blanks (most applications) and NA (for R) are good choices.
 White et al, 2013, explain good choices for indicating null values for different software applications in their article:
 [Nine simple ways to make it easier to (re)use your data.](http://library.queensu.ca/ojs/index.php/IEE/article/view/4608/4898) Ideas in Ecology and Evolution.